Convergence analysis of stochastic higher-order majorization-minimization algorithms: Conclusions

 \section{Conclusions}

 In this paper, we have designed a minibatch stochastic higher-order algorithm for minimizing finite-sum optimization problems.
 Our method is based on the minimization of a higher-order upper bound approximation of the finite-sum objective function.
 We have presented convergence guarantees for nonconvex and convex optimization when the higher-order upper bounds approximate the objective function up to an error whose derivative of a certain order is Lipschitz continuous.
-More precisely, we have derived asymptotic stationary point guarantees for nonconvex problems, and for uniformly convex ones we have established local linear convergence rates.
+More precisely, we have derived asymptotic stationary point guarantees for nonconvex problems, and for objective functions having the KL property or uniformly convex ones we have established local (super/sub)linear convergence rates.
 Moreover, unlike other higher-order algorithms, our method works with any batch size.
 Numerical simulations have also confirmed the efficiency of our algorithm.